epw/consensus/consensus.md

 Flags are one of the main methods that allow Mages to mark experience, so everyone should be reminded of them and be able to reference them.
 In addition, Flags which have been hit at least once are available to be changed if the player wishes, so remind them of that.

-#### Mark one Code off every Foreshadow Status Track
+#### Mark one Code off every Portent Status Track

-Foreshadows have a fairly short lifespan, so that they will be brought up again before they fade out of memory.
-If you mark off Code N of the Foreshadow, it should come up fairly early in the session.
+Portents have a fairly short lifespan, so that they will be brought up again before they fade out of memory.
+If you mark off Code N of the Portent, it should come up fairly early in the session.

 [//]: # (**Distribute and resolve ****"love letters"**)
 [//]: # ()